titonova/docs-2/README.md

 EOT" />
 ```

-A copy button is loaded by default, to suppress the button, add the attribute: `copy=false`.
+A copy button is loaded by default, to suppress the button, add the attribute: `copy="false"`.

 Likewise, line numbers are displayed by default.
-This can be turned off by adding the attribute `lineNumber=false`.
+To remove the numbers, add the attribute: `lineNumber="false`.

 ```php
 <x-code copy="false" lineNumbers="false" language="shell" :code="Command exit with error error code xyz...." />